 Any employer in England can access the levy to fund training for their employees.
 Only employers with a salary bill greater than £3m per year pay into the levy fund.

 Employer & Apprentice Commitment

-Apprentices will spend up to 80% of their working hours in their productive job role and some of this time must be about consolidating the new knowledge, skills and behaviours, gained from off-the-job activities, so that they are fully occupationally competent at the end of the programme.
+Apprentices will spend most of their working hours in their productive job role and some of this time must be about consolidating the new knowledge, skills and behaviours, gained from off-the-job activities, so that they are fully occupationally competent at the end of the programme.